-Understanding that not all students are at the same academic level, HFA allows students who qualify to participate in the Accelerated Curriculum Experience program (ACE) and Dual Enrollment.
-The ACE program allows 9th graders to take accelerated classes, prove their mastery of a subject at the end of 9th grade, and advance to the 11th grade in that subject.
+Understanding that not all students are at the same academic level, HFA allows students who qualify to participate in the Accelerated Curriculum Experience (ACE) and Dual Enrollment programs.
+The ACE program offers 9th grade students the opportunity to test out of some 9th grade classes which then allows them to take upper level classes during the 9th grade year.
+This moves students through the HFA curriculum at an accelerated pace and allows them to qualify for Dual Enrollment during their junior and senior years.
 Dual Enrollment allows 11th and 12th graders who are eligible to receive college credit while in high school by enrolling in classes at Henry Ford Community College.
-HFA also provides Homework Lab and Response to Intervention (RTI), after school programs monitored by our teachers and tutors from the University of Michigan - Dearborn, to help those students needing extra help.

 Henry Ford Academy promotes a college culture.
 Each year students are taken on field trips to visit colleges.
 Students tour local, in-state, and out of state colleges.
 Representatives from several colleges and universities visit our campus each fall allowing HFA students to apply and be interviewed onsite for immediate acceptance.

 All students are encouraged to participate in the after school activities, student organizations and athletic programs the Academy offers.
 Students who are eligible are also invited to participate in the German Foreign Exchange program and the Spanish Travel Abroad program.